Platinum Weird: Releases

 A Platinum Weird EP entitled Will You Be Around was released to iTunes on 4 July 2006.
 In addition to the title track, it includes "Picture Perfect" and "Lonely Eyes".
 All three were written by Stewart and DioGuardi.

-The group's first album, Make Believe, was released on 10 October 2006 – a set of ten previously unreleased recordings "from 1974."
+The group's first album, Make Believe, was released on 10 October 2006 – a set of ten previously unreleased recordings "from 1974".
 Best Buy stores in America exclusively carried a 2-disc edition of Make Believe featuring the standard 10-track "1974" album, and a bonus disc of the 12 2005–2006 recordings.
+The 2005 album was also released on its own as a promotional CD.